JP-8: Usage

-JP-8 is formulated with an icing inhibitor, corrosion inhibitors, lubricants, and antistatic agents, and less benzene (a carcinogen) and less n-hexane (a neurotoxin) than JP-4.
+JP-8 is formulated with an icing inhibitor, corrosion inhibitor–lubricants, and antistatic agents, and contains less benzene (a carcinogen) and n-hexane (a neurotoxin) than JP-4.
 However, it also smells stronger than JP-4.
 JP-8 has an oily feel to the touch, while JP-4 feels more like a solvent.

+The United States Navy uses a similar formula, JP-5.
+JP-5 has an even higher flash point of > 140 °F (60 °C), but also a higher cost.
+The U.S. Navy Seabees use JP-8 in construction and tactical equipment.

+Single-fuel concept

+JP-8 was specified in 1990 by the U.S. government as a replacement for government diesel fueled vehicles.
+This is in the wider context of the 1986 NATO Single-Fuel Concept agreement, in which F-34 (JP-8) is to replace F-54 (diesel fuel) in land vehicles and F-40 (JP-4) in land-based turbine aircraft to simplify logistics.
+It is also used as coolant in engines and some other aircraft components.

+Beyond use in vehicles from trucks to tanks to planes, JP-8 is used in U.S. Army heaters and stoves.

-Problems and health concerns
+Problems

+Diesel problems

-When used in highly supercharged diesel engines with the corresponding low compression ratio of about only 14:1 or below, JP-8 causes troubles during cold start and idling due to low compression temperatures and subsequent ignition delay because the cetane index is not specified in MIL-DTL-83133G to 40 or higher.
+When used in highly turbocharged diesel engines with the corresponding low compression ratio (e.g. 14:1 or lower), JP-8 causes troubles during cold start and idling due to low compression temperatures and subsequent ignition delay because the cetane index is not specified in MIL-DTL-83133G to 40 or higher.
 Because lubricity to the BOCLE method is not specified in MIL-DTL-83133G, modern common-rail diesel engines can experience wear problems in high-pressure fuel pumps and injectors.
 Another problem in diesel engines can be increased wear to exhaust valve seats in the cylinder heads, because a maximum sulfur content is not specified in MIL-DTL-83133G.
 Sulfur in fuel normally contributes to a build-up of soot layers on these valve seats.
 According to the notes in this standard, it is intended to include a cetane index value in one of the next releases.
+MIL-DTL-83133J sets the maximum sulfur content at 0.30%.
+It however only requires a cetane number of 40 after addition of FT-SPK (synthetic jet fuel).

+The use of jet fuel in diesel engines has caused some minor issues, none of which were discovered in the Fort Bliss test with JP-8.
+During Desert Shield and Desert Storm, commercial Jet A1 was used as the single-fuel and failed engines with Stanadyne fuel-injection pumps missing an elastomer insert retrofit.
+Other than that, JP-8 slightly reduces torque and fuel economy due to its lower density and viscosity compared to diesel fuel.
+Engine modification can offset this issue.

+Health concerns

 Workers have complained of smelling and tasting JP-8 for hours after exposure.
 As JP-8 is less volatile than standard diesel fuel, it remains on the contaminated surfaces for longer time, increasing the risk of exposure.
-JP-8 exposure has also been linked to hearing problems, but rather than being unable to hear sounds, the brain has a hard time deciphering the message.
-Dr. O'neil Guthrie, a research scientist and clinical audiologist with the United States Department of Veterans Affairs Loma Linda Healthcare System in California, has compared the central auditory processing disorder to dyslexia for the ears.